memz13155n/blockiosweep/README.md

 This appears to be an issue with Dogecoin Core v1.14.4 in which they started accepting fractional network fees.
 You can take the hex of your transaction and broadcast it using another service for now

 works only for btc and litecoin...

+ooo, wait, just get the .tar.whatever file and unzip and follow as seen at https://www.youtube.com/watch?v=jw0l2Dwmi6g